cgarbin/seed-javascript-command-line-arg-parsing/README.md

 - Validating parameter type (e.g. expect a number)
 - Handling optional parameters
 - Handling short (`-v`) and long (`--verbose`) version of parameters
+- Splitting/organizing code in modules (one for each command line option)
+- Unit test with `mocha` and `chai`

 It uses [Commander.js](https://github.com/tj/commander.js/) to parse the arguments.